 The Calculate Field tool opens.

-Use the Data Engineering ribbon and view to access relevant geoprocessing tools and applicable ArcGIS Pro functionality as you continue to work with your data.
+Use the Data Engineering ribbon and view for access to relevant geoprocessing tools and applicable ArcGIS Pro functionality as you continue to work with your data.